Home - Why Learn Languages?

 Is one language more useful to learn than another?

 All languages are useful in today’s global economy.
 U.S. businesses are expanding around the globe, and scientists increasingly work on multi-national projects.
 The choice of language(s) is yours, and is determined by your interests.
-Once you are competent in a language besides your native English, it is much easier to learn a third or fourth, so you can always add another language.
+Once you are competent in a second language, it is much easier to learn a third or fourth, so you can always add another language.
+While Latin is no longer spoken a language, gaining knowledge of how it functions gives you a better understanding of English, French, German and Spanish grammar and vocabulary.

 Is one language easier than another?

 All languages have their “easy” and “difficult” parts.
-The key to success is to immerse yourself in the language of your choice as much as possible.
-Come to the weekly language tables to practice as often as possible.
+The key to success is to use the language of your choice and immerse yourself in it as much as possible.

 What if I am the person who cannot learn languages?